-a.
-Children are permitted to participate in social media, computer usage, and have a cell phone as long as permission has been given by the caregiver.
+- a.
+Children are permitted to participate in social media, computer usage, and have a cell phone as long as permission has been given by the caregiver. - b.

-b.
 Caregivers shall apply the reasonable and prudent parent standard to decision-making regarding social media usage.
-Caregivers should be sensitive to the risks of the various forms of social media.
+Caregivers should be sensitive to the risks of the various forms of social media. - c.

-c.
 Children have the right to self-disclose information about themselves on social media.
-Caregivers should educate children regarding the potential impact and ramifications of such disclosure.
+Caregivers should educate children regarding the potential impact and ramifications of disclosures of a private and personal nature that may put themselves, family members, friends, and acquaintances at risk for bullying, cyberstalking, and emotional or physical harm. - d.

-d.
 Caregivers are permitted to post pictures on social media including children placed in their care.
-Caregivers may not use the child's last name or identify the child as residing in out-of-home care.
+Caregivers may not use the child's last name or references that may identify the child as residing in out-of-home care.

-6-8.
+6-6.
 Driving.

-a.
-Caregivers and child welfare professionals shall assist children in finding and enrolling in a driver's education program.

-b.
-Support of the child's efforts to learn how to drive a car, obtain a learner's permit, and driver's license shall be based upon the child's age, maturity, and access to insurance.

-c.
-The Keys to Independence program is available to assist caregivers, youth, and child welfare professionals to maximize children's access to learners' permits, driving education, drivers' licenses, and auto insurance.
+- a.
+Caregivers and child welfare professionals shall assist children in finding and enrolling in a driver's education program. - b.
+Support of the child's efforts to learn how to drive a car, obtain a learner's permit and/or driver's license shall be based upon the child's age, maturity, and access to insurance. - c.
+The Keys to Independence program is a resource available to assist caregivers, youth, and child welfare professionals to maximize children's access to learners' permits, driving education, drivers' licenses, and auto insurance.
+Information related to the Keys to Independence program can be found on their website at: keystoindependencefl.com a.
+All youth in care have the right to be given a space that is private and to store personal belongings safely and securely.

-6-9.
+6-7.
 Right to Privacy.